Stencyl/stencylpedia/chapter-4/tilesets.md

 2. However, when you actually import, you still specify the Tile Width, Tile Height and other parameters in 1x.
 It's just the **IMAGE ITSELF** that you import at 4x.

 > **Example:** For example, if your game's regular tile size is 32 x 32, you should import a tile sheet where the tiles are 128 x 128 and specify that you are importing at 4x.
-The Tile Size is still stated to be 32 x 32.
+The Tile Size is kept at 32 x 32.

 ## Troubleshooting